G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.whipclientoptions.md

 - `icePreferTcp` - Will make the client prefer TCP transport over UDP

 - `iceServers` - Explicitly set [ICE servers](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#iceservers) if the media server doesn't provide any.
 When `canTrickleIce` is off and `iceServers` are not set, the client will send a preflight OPTIONS request to learn about the ICE servers before it can start ICE candidates gathering

+- `iceTransportPolicy` - [ICE transport policy](https://w3c.github.io/webrtc-pc/#dom-rtcconfiguration-icetransportpolicy) Set to `relay` to only use TURN servers

 - `maxReconnects` - The maximum number of reconnection attempts on WebRTC connection failure